 - Risk and the contingency plans for the unavailability of the software have to be pictured perfectly.

 Also read => How to Manage Risks During Test Planning Phase

 Execution of the test cases is one of the steps in the STLC phase.
-This will have to perform in accordance to the test plans worked out earlier.
+This will have to perform in accordance with the test plans worked out earlier.
 Hence the test planning always keeps dominating the whole of the testing phase.
-Below is an example where the testing team gets impacted for the changes in test plans.
+Below is an example where the testing team gets impacted by the changes in test plans.